MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 1. Change directories into the temp folder: `cd /tmp`
 2. Use wget to download it: `wget https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb`
 3. Install the package: `sudo apt install --fix-missing ./google-chrome-stable_current_amd64.deb`

+*The `--fix-missing` option is used to fix missing dependencies that may arise during the installation process.
+The `./` in the command specifies the current directory where the .deb file is located.
+If the .deb file is located in a different directory, you will need to specify the path to the file in the command.

 To launch, enter: `google-chrome`